christinali1017/Algorithm/README.md

 >For example, given the range [5, 7], you should return 4.

 **Idea**: what we need to do is to  find the similar bits of of m and n on the left side.
-For eample, if n = 111, m = 101, then the similar part on the left side is 1, then the result is 100.
-Then we left shift 1 by 2 we can get the result.
+For eample, if n = 111, m = 101, we need to find the similar part on the left side of m and n.
+Similar left side + Fill 0s on the right side is the result.

 **Java code**: